JissatsU/-surl-/README.md

 ## - More Info -
 For the url requests it works by:
   * parsing GET requests only (for now)
-  * if the ``` --block ``` options is set it starts an ip manager which blocks connections to every host that tries to flood your webserver [ http flood ]
+  * if the ``` --block ``` option is set it starts an ip manager which blocks connections to every host that tries to flood your webserver [ http flood ]
   * creating a file called ``` inf.dat ``` which is used for logging when someone visits the specified url in the ``` --url ``` option.

 For ssh it: